ArmoredFuzzball/MetaX-Music-Bot/README.md

 }
 ```
 Where `your-bot-token` is the token for your bot application, provided in the Discord Developer Portal.
-To start the bot, simply run `npm ./index.mjs` in the project directory.
+To start the bot, simply run `node ./index.mjs` in the project directory.